surge-synthesizer/surge-synthesizer.github.io/accessibility.md

 ## Changing patches

-In addition to pressing the patch selector to get a menu of all patches and manually using the Jog controls, a number of keyboard shortcuts are available to make switching patches easier.
+In addition to pressing the patch selector to get a menu of all patches or using the Jog controls, a number of keyboard shortcuts are available to make switching patches easier.

 - Previous category: Shift+Left
 - Next category: Shift+Right